 While we have sample a variety of entrees at Le Cellier, the one I keep coming back to is the New York Strip Steak.
 I am always tempted by the filet, especially with those mushrooms, but the larger, slightly more marbled cut is more up my alley.
 I really like the taste of a good NY Strip, especially if it’s seasoned well.
 I enjoy a good filet, too, but I’ll take the size combined with the taste of a strip over a filet most any day.

 I’ve had many New York Strip Steaks at Walt Disney World, and while Le Cellier can serve an excellent one, it’s far from consistently the best.
 Same goes for the filet.
 It’s not that Le Cellier does either of these cuts poorly–they’re quite good–they’re just not as good as some of the other steaks at Walt Disney World.

 Overall, I think Le Cellier is a very good restaurant, but I think much of its reputation is built upon internet hype and scarcity of reservations.
-In 2013 when Le Cellier became a full-time Signature Restaurant, that was probably the last straw for us of it losing its luster.
+When Le Cellier became a full-time Signature Restaurant, that was probably the last straw for us of it losing its luster.
 If we’re on the Disney Dining Plan, it’s not better than other Signature Restaurants to justify using the credits, and if we’re paying out of pocket, the prices have been inflated such that’s also not worth it from that perspective.
 It’s definitely a solid restaurant, but I don’t think it compares with any of the Signature restaurants we’ve visited (and dinner at Le Cellier is now considered a Signature meal).